berkesayin/shopping-app-microservices/README.md

     *   **Open Feign:** For synchronous communication between services.

-## Iyzico Payment Integration

-The `payment` service integrates with the iyzico payment gateway using the `iyzipay-java` package.
-The following are the key points about the integration:

-*   **Library:** `iyzipay-java` is included as a dependency for the payment microservice.
-*   **Configuration:** The iyzico API keys and secret keys are managed through the config-server, enabling externalized configuration.
-*   **Functionality:** The payment service handles operations such as:
-    *   Creating payment request.
-    *   Managing payment cards.
-    *   Handling customer data coming from customer service.
-    *   Communicating with basket service to process basket products.

 ## Business Flow

 The typical business flow for a user shopping on the platform would follow these steps: